mdantonio-c/mistral-hub/docs/README.md

 #### Arkimet config files

-*TODO Bea controllare*

 The list of the config fields managed by Arkimet can be found [here](https://github.com/ARPA-SIMC/arkimet/issues/67#issuecomment-293193990).

 The fields "filter, index, unique, remote import, step, replace, type, format, path" are the standard Arkimet ones, necessary for ingestion of data in Arkimet datasets.

-The field "description" is optional and is managed by Arkimet.

 The field "name" in the config file is not considered by Arkimet.

 For Arkimet, the dataset name is the same as the corresponding directory name and is more like an ID than a name.

+The field "description" is optional and is managed by Arkimet.
+The content of this field is displayed with the dataset name in the dataset list page on the Frontend.

-Arkimet allows you to add fields whose name starts with '_' and which are returned in the summary.
+Arkimet allows you to add custom fields whose name starts with '_' and which are returned in the summary.

 **In Meteo-hub we have added the following fields that are used to operate the Frontend:**